Booking and Preparing for On-site Field Trips

-Follow the instructions below to get your field trip booked and to get your students prepared for a fun, educational day.
+Follow the instructions below to get your trip booked and to get your students prepared for a fun, educational day.
 Also, please remember to read our Field Trip Policy Form:

 2.)
 Confirmation & Deposit-Once the date, time, and program are agreed upon a SERC Staff member will send you a confirmation agreement and invoice for the program deposit.
 There is a $100 program deposit required to hold your date/time.
 Deposits are non-refundable (except in emergencies or cancellations by SERC staff) and go towards your total program fee.
-You will have 10 business days to pay the program deposit or your date/time will be freed up for other groups.
-You may pay by cash, credit card, or check.
-Call 443-482-2216 to pay by credit card.
+You will have 10 business days to pay the program deposit.
+You may pay by credit card by calling (443) 482.2202 or send in a check.

 3.)
 Follow Up- you will receive an e-mail confirmation, and details about how to prepare for your trip, about 3 weeks before you're scheduled to go.
 Be sure to go through the following tabs to prepare for your field trip and what to expect while you are at SERC.

 When you bring a group to SERC for a field trip, we want to make sure that you have the best experience possible.
 To help you with this, here are some resources for planning your field trip, including things to do before you arrive and how to prepare your students.

 - Consider commute time and traffic **NOTE: Google Maps takes you to the wrong location, please use the directions provided on SERC's website for directions.